-Learning points How to write clear, jargon-free, accurate records that can reliably be used for decision making and court work and read by service users.
+Learning points How to write clear, accurate records that can be read by service users, inform other professionals and are fit for purpose for care proceedings, supervision discussions and audits.
 Ways to record the wishes, feelings and views of children and their families, including how to co-produce records.
-Ideas for reflecting on and practising writing effective records that distinguish between […]
+Practise writing effective records that distinguish between […]

 You need to log in to Community Care Inform to view this content.
 If you have a subscription, please log in here.